 The purpose of this post is to help explain some of the basic concepts of topic modeling, introduce some topic modeling tools, and point out some other posts on topic modeling.

 In this video, David Mimno discusses some of the different choices one can make in training models and what their implications are for efficiency, scalability, and topic quality, using the MALLET topic modeling package.
-This presentation was recorded on November 3, 2012 at the Maryland Institute for Technology as part of the Topic Modeling Workshop, sponsored by the National Endowment of the Humanities and MITH, at the University of Maryland.

 “A model of texts, built with a particular theory in mind, cannot provide evidence for the theory.”